davehague/phone-coach/README.md

-# Caller Coach
+# Phone Coach
-Exploratory project seeking to build a tool that can help users stay accountable via a daily call with a coach, using Speech to Text, Text to Speech, and LLMs.
+Exploratory project seeking to build a tool that can help users stay accountable via a daily call with a phone coach, using Speech to Text, Text to Speech, and LLMs.

 **NOTE:** This project is not currently working, just exploratory at this point.